“Without progress for girls, there can be no real progress.”

 Children and Marriage

-- Child marriage often compromises a girl’s development by resulting in early pregnancy and social isolation, interrupting her schooling, limiting her opportunities for career and vocational advancement and placing her at increased risk of domestic violence.
+– Child marriage often compromises a girl’s development by leading to early pregnancy and social isolation, interrupting her schooling, limiting her opportunities for career and vocational advancement and placing her at increased risk of domestic violence.

-- As female education rises, fertility, population growth, and infant and child mortality fall and family health improves
+– As female education rises, infant and child mortality fall and family health improves.

-- Education plays an important role in giving women more control over how many children they have.
-10% fewer girls would become pregnant if all girls had primary education.
-59% fewer girls would become pregnant if all girls had secondary education.
+– Education also plays a critical role in giving women more control over how many children they have.

 What We Do

 - Celebrate and empower girl children in Bangladesh.
-In 2000, The Hunger Project catalyzed the formation of a 300-organization alliance that, each year, honors National Girl Child Day, a day that gathers tens of thousands of people in events focused on eradicating all forms of discrimination against girl children.
+In 2000, The Hunger Project catalyzed the formation of a 300-organization alliance that honors National Girl Child Day each year.
+This day gathers tens of thousands of people at events focused on eradicating all forms of discrimination against girl children.
 The alliance functions as the National Girl Child Advocacy Forum, with activities throughout the year, and THP-Bangladesh serves as the secretariat.
-In 2012, for the first time, the United Nations will recognize International Day of the Girl around the world.
+In 2011, the United Nations recognized International Day of the Girl around the world.

-- Promoting Equal Education for Girls.
+- Promote equal education for girls.
 Animators across our Program Countries run educational campaigns to promote childhood primary school enrollment, especially for girl children.
-All children enrolled in our epicenter nursery schools in Africa are guaranteed access to a full nutritious meal every day they are in attendance.
-In 2014, more than half of the 8,803 children enrolled in the nursery school program were girls.
-Moreover, our Microfinance Program in Africa includes a policy that requires participants to enroll their daughters in school.
+All children (the majority of which are girls) enrolled in our epicenter nursery schools in Africa are guaranteed access to a full nutritious meal every day they are in attendance.
+Additionally, our Microfinance Program in Africa includes a policy that requires participants to enroll their daughters in school.

-- Maternal and childhood health monitoring.
+- Monitor maternal and childhood health.
 Throughout our programs, women participate in educational workshops to learn about the importance of maternal health and caring for their children.
 Elected women leaders in India ensure that government-run maternal and child health centers are functioning effectively and reaching the community.
 In Africa, children are weighed and monitored at our epicenter health clinics.
-In 2014, of the 159,256 children whose health was monitored, well over half of them were girls.
+More than half of these children are girls.